Comp 14: Introduction to Programming

 114 ("Foundation of Programming") instead.

 This course (or COMP 15 or COMP 16) is required for COMP 114.
-COMP 14 satisfies a mathematical sciences perspective.
+COMP 14 fulfills the Mathematics Perspective Requirement.

-Java Programming: From Problem Analysis to Program Design, 2nd Edition
+Java Programming: From Problem Analysis to Program Design (companion

 Available online and at UNC Student Stores.